ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 type](https://en.wikipedia.org/wiki/Option_type).
 OCaml has supported `option` since its inception.

-The function `Sys.getenv : string -> string` from the standard library allows to query the value of an environment variable, however, it throws an exception if the variable is not defined.
+The function `Sys.getenv : string -> string` from the OCaml standard library allows to query the value of an environment variable, however, it throws an exception if the variable is not defined.
 On the other hand, the function `Sys.getenv_opt : string -> string opt` does the same except it returns `None` is the variable is not defined.
 Here is what may happen if we try to access an undefined environment variable:

 ```ocaml
 # Sys.getenv "UNDEFINED_ENVIRONMENT_VARIABLE";;